opensim/opensim-libs/README.md

 # License

-Each library package has its own Open Source License include on its folder tree.
+Each library package has its own Open Source License included on its folder tree.